netuno-org/doc/docs/academy/cluar/components/functionality.md

 sidebar_label: Functionality
 ---

+The concrete functionalities available to include on a page, such as forms and maps.

 ## Introduction

 **Functionality** is different from the other components: instead of visual variations of the same content, each type is a **concrete functionality** to include on the page — today, a contact form or a map.